 Figure 3.
 Tree adoptions supports the social enterprise.

-All three excrement upcycling communities demonstrate, in their respective context, how advancing commitment, practices, and capabilities prompted curiosity about the human function in replenishing the biophysical foundation.
-With this disposition, the author wished to probe further the value of productive uncertainty in communal experimentation by diverse citizens inside their daily lives.
+All three excrement upcycling communities demonstrate, in their respective context, how advancing commitment, practices, and capabilities prompted curiosity about the human function of replenishing the biophysical foundation.
+With this disposition, the author wished to further probe the value of productive uncertainty in communal experimentation by diverse citizens inside their daily lives.
 The following section introduces how the research was conducted with these actors.